 Diet

-The French cuisine is legend; cooking is considered an art.
+French cuisine is legend; cooking is considered an art.
 Regional traditions are strong.
 There are several types of cooking, ranging from hearty, inexpensive fare to sophisticated dishes with costly ingredients and complex sauces.
-Nouvelle cuisine, which emerged in the 1960's, was a reaction to this heavy style of cooking.
-It features lighter ingredients, smaller portions and an artistic presentation.
+Nouvelle cuisine, which emerged in the 1960s, was a reaction to this heavy style of cooking.
+It features lighter ingredients, smaller portions, and an artistic presentation.
 Although resisted by the French, fast food is gaining in popularity and most kinds are available.
-French breads and patisserie are well-known abroad, for example croissants, and baguette.
+French breads and patisserie are well-known abroad, such as croissants and baguettes.

 Mealtime